Efficiently solving the harmonic model predictive control formulation: Numerical results

 Figure \ref{fig:D:vs:SOC} shows a comparison between the ADMM algorithm using the $\cD$ constraints and the SOC constraints for increasing values of $l$ starting from $l = 5$.
 As can be seen, the average total computation time using the SOC constraints becomes over twice as long as using the $\cD$ constraints when $n_y$ becomes sufficiently large.

 There are two factors at play that produce these results.
 On one hand, increasing $n_y$ increases the dimension of $s$, and thus $C$.
-When using the $\cD$ constraints this dimension is given by $N n_y + 3 n_y$, where the $N n_y$ term is due to the constraints \eqref{eq:HMPC:constraints} and the $3 n_y$ term is due to the constraints \eqref{eq:HMPC:D}, i.e., the constraints on $\cD$.
-Then using the SOC constraints the dimension is given by $N n_y + 6 n_y$.
-For large values of $N$ this difference becomes negligible, but for small prediction horizons, where the HMPC formulation excels, this difference can become more significant.
-The effect of this difference becomes more prominent the larger the value of $n_y$ and the larger the number of non-zero elements in $E$ and $F$, since the cost of the multiplications by $C$ becomes the main computational burden of the algorithm in this scenario.
-For our example, where $N = 5$, we expect this to lead to an increase of the average computation time per iteration of $(5 + 3)/(5 + 6) = 1.375$ if $n_y$ is large, which is corroborated by the results presented by the dotted green line of Figure \ref{fig:D:vs:SOC}.
+When using the $\cD$ constraints this dimension is given by $N n_y + 3 n_y$, whereas using the SOC constraints the dimension is given by $N n_y + 6 n_y$.
+For small values of $N$, where the HMPC formulation excels, this difference can become significant, becoming more prominent the larger the value of $n_y$ and the larger the number of non-zero elements in $E$ and $F$, since the cost of the multiplications by $C$ becomes the main computational burden of the algorithm in this scenario.
+This reduction of the computational cost per iteration leads to the result presented by the dotted green line of Figure \ref{fig:D:vs:SOC}.

+\begin{remark} We note that the above discussion applies when the multiplications involving $C$ are performed without taking advantage of its structure, since if sets $\cD$ are not used, then the rows of $C$ related to the SOC constraints are (nearly) duplicated.
+This can be used to reduce the computational burden of performing the operation $C z^{k+1}$ in Step \ref{alg:ADMM:HMPC:c1} of Algorithm \ref{alg:ADMM:HMPC}.
+However, the same cannot be done in Step \ref{alg:ADMM:HMPC:q_hat}.
+Thus, our approach still provides a computational reduction even if the particular structure of $C$ is exploited. \end{remark}

 The second factor that leads to an increase of the total computation time is the fact that the algorithm requires more iterations to satisfy the exit condition for larger values of $s$.
 This is due to the fact that there are more primal and dual variables which must converge to a vicinity of their optimal values.
 Thus, by using the sets $\cD$ we reduce these variables and thus the expected number of iterations of the algorithm.
 This effect can be seen in the dashed red line of Figure \ref{fig:D:vs:SOC}.
+Additionally, the use of sets $\cD$ may also lead to a reduction of the number of active constraints, which typically also reduces the number of ADMM iterations.

+\begin{remark} The use of sets $\cD$ is motivated by our consideration of the system constraints \eqref{eq:constraints}.
+In systems that do not have upper and lower bounds, but instead only have one of the two, the proposed approach is meaningless, since this case would not result in pairs of opposed SOC constraints.
+We note, however, that \eqref{eq:constraints} is a very common constraint in MPC and that our approach also applies to the case of box constraints on states and inputs. \end{remark}